sfkwannelson/Bike-Share-Data-Project/README.md

 The dashboard should include :

-- Hour Revenue Analysis
 - Profit and Revenue Trends
+- Hour Revenue Information
 - Seasonal Revenue
 - Ride Demographics
 - Color-coded to reflect company colors
 - Be user-friendly and easy to filter/ sort